pianomanfrazier/techblog/content/post/drafts/new-web-tech-2019.md

 <p>{title}</p>
 ```

-Works with
+Svelte works with the following build tools.

 - Rollup
 - Webpack
 - Parcel

-See also [Sapper](https://sapper.svelte.dev/).
-Similar to the Vue CLI to generate larger Single Page Applications with routing, server-side rendering, and code splitting.
+For generating larger projects, similar to the Vue CLI, see [Sapper](https://sapper.svelte.dev/).
+It supports routing, server-side rendering, and code-splitting.

 ## Compare With [Real World App](https://github.com/gothinkster/realworld)